boolean-uk/java-cloud-azure-day-1/README.md

 ## Core Activity

 ~~You are going to deploy a simple API to Azure.~~  Create a library of something, this could be books, music, video games, tools, spoons or something else more obscure.
-You want to have multiple endpoints that are to linked informtion (similar to Books, Authors and Publishers).
+You want to have multiple endpoints that are to linked informtion (similar to Books, Games and Publishers).

 - Back end API using Java and the Spring Boot Application starter package
 - Database using PostgreSQL hosted on ~~Azure~~ Neon (we can point it at an Azure one later)